Skip to content

 Help Scout is an excellent information blog with a light and clean design, giving you instant access to the most recent posts, editor’s picks, customer service, and more.
 But before the content is title and text with quick links.

-The website also has a floating header with a mega menu where you can find all the other useful information, products, resources, etc.
+The website also features a floating header with a mega menu, where you can find additional useful information, products, resources, and more.

 Built with: Webflow